The Imagined Village

 Early career

-The project was conceived by musician and producer Simon Emmerson, known for his work with Afro Celt Sound System, around 2004.
-The core idea was to assemble a diverse supergroup of folk, world, and electronica artists to explore English identity and tradition through a contemporary lens.
-Their self-titled debut album, The Imagined Village, was released on the Real World label in 2007, immediately setting a new benchmark for folk fusion.
+The collective was conceived by musician and producer Simon Emmerson, best known for his work with Afro Celt Sound System.
+The idea crystallized around 2004, aiming to address the question of English identity and folk music in a multicultural society.
+Their self-titled debut album, The Imagined Village, was released on the Real World label in 2007, immediately establishing their ambitious, collaborative ethos.

 Breakthrough